 - Eye problems have happened with durvalumab.
 Some types of eye problems may need to be treated right away to lower the chance of long-lasting eyesight loss.
 Call your doctor right away if you have any changes in eyesight, eye pain, or very bad eye irritation.

 - This medicine may cause harm to the unborn baby if you take it while you are pregnant.

-- Use birth control that you can trust to prevent pregnancy while taking durvalumab and for 3 months after care ends.
+- Use birth control to prevent pregnancy while taking durvalumab and for 3 months after the last dose.